Classroom Culture: Responsibilities

 Use “take care of” language as much as possible throughout each day.

-Add photographs or pictures of the students practicing the Power of Three next to the responsibility the picture portrays.
+Add photographs or pictures of the children practicing the Power of Three next to the responsibility the picture portrays.

 Add more responsibilities to the bulletin board over time as needs and challenges arise.
 Each new responsibility becomes a procedural lesson.